 The Color Palette:

-- Deep burgundy red (rich wine tones, not bright)
+- Deep burgundy red — rich wine tones, not bright

-- Navy blue (adds unexpected sophistication)
+- Navy blue — adds unexpected sophistication

-- Cream or ivory (softens the richness)
+- Cream or ivory to soften everything

 Why This Works: